What are the Available Damages in a California Breach of Contract Case?

 California recognizes two main types of damages for breach of contract.
 These are general damages and special damages.

-Special damages, or "incidental damages," are also caused by the breach, but rather than being the natural consequences of any breach of that type, they are dependent on specific circumstances.
+General damages, (sometimes called Direct Damages) are direct result of the breach i.e. general damages flow directly and necessarily from the breach of contract.
+Special damages, (sometimes called "incidental damages") are also caused by the breach, but rather than being the natural consequences of any breach of that type, they are dependent on specific circumstances.
 Special damages might include expenses incurred by a plaintiff in anticipation of a defendant's performance, as well as additional losses that occur after a breach.
 A plaintiff can only recover special damages if they can establish that the defendant was aware of the special circumstances at the time that the contract was created.Liquidated Damages

 Some contracts include provisions for liquidated damages, a monetary amount that a party owes to the other in the event of a breach.
-As mentioned above, a lease agreement might provide for a penalty for a breach by a tenant.
 Courts will enforce liquidated damages clauses in contracts unless a party can show that they are somehow unconscionable.Specific Performance

 In situations in which monetary damages will not make a plaintiff whole, a court may order specific performance.
 This requires the defendant to perform their obligations under the contract.
 Specific performance is a common remedy in contracts for the sale of real estate, since each piece of real property is considered unique.Punitive Damages